bgoonz/gists-revamp/by-extension/markdown/companies-with-fair-interviews.md

 A list of companies (or teams) that don't do "whiteboard" interviews.
 "Whiteboards" is used as a metaphor, and is a _symbol_ for the kinds of CS trivia questions that are associated with bad interview practices.
 Whiteboards are not bad – CS trivia questions are.
 Using sites like HackerRank/LeetCode _probably_ fall into a similar category.

 The companies and teams listed here use interview techniques and questions that resemble day-to-day work.
 For example, pairing on a real world problem or a paid/unpaid take home exercise.
-Read (and contribute to) [our recommendations](RECOMMENDATIONS.md) for ways to conduct better interviews.

 ---